-His wordplay comes into effect in the follow up Debut of Zodiac Letter on August 4th 1969, where upon he taunts the police, stating "By the way, are the police having a good time with the code?
+His wordplay comes into effect in his next communication, when he hand delivered the Debut of Zodiac Letter on August 4th 1969, in which he taunts the police by stating "By the way, are the police having a good time with the code?
 If not, tell them to cheer up; when they do crack it, they will have me".
-Again this appears another empty promise, but it certainly was not, as on the 17th line of the 408 cipher,
+Again, this appears another empty promise, until we look at the 408 cipher.
+On the 17th line of the 408